Texas COVID-19 Electricity Relief program

 Important Facts to Know

-First off, it’s best to know the essential facts, like how to protect yourself from getting the virus in the first place, what to do if you become sick, and how to get more information about qualifying for the COVID-19 Electricity Relief program.
+First off, it’s best to know the essential facts, like how to protect yourself from getting the virus in the first place, what to do if you become sick, and how to get more information about qualifying for the Texas and Dallas COVID-19 Electricity Relief program.

 In order to avoid becoming ill with the virus, be sure to practice social distancing and proper personal hygiene at all times.
 Further, if you do become ill, keep track of all your symptoms and contact a medical provider by phone if those symptoms become severe.
 For details about staying well and getting medical assistance, visit the official U.S. Centers for Disease Control website at: